rajkosara/PF-Tests/README.md

 ```

-5. Run the following at where you have checkouted the test code
+5.Run the following at where you have checkouted the test code

 ```bash
 brew install chromedriver